yash-ch/imageAndTextToBraille/README.md

 # imagetobrailleart

-##### A python library to convert image into braille art.
+##### A python library to convert image or text into braille art.

-Convert any image into braille.
+Convert any image or text into braille.
 I have used openCV, PIL and braillegraph by  [Chris bouchard] but i have slightly upgraded his library.

 # Installation

 This package is hosted on PyPI, so installation should be as simple as
 ```
-% pip install imagetobrailleart
+$ pip install imagetobrailleart
 ```
 Note that this package requires at least Python 3.3, so if your default Python installation is still Python 2, make sure you use pip3.

 openCV is necessary for this library.
 If it is not installed then please install it.
 ```
-%pip install opencv-python
+$ pip install opencv-python
 ```
 I am using 4.5.3.56 version.

 Pillow is also necessary for this library.
 If it is not installed then please install it.
 ```
-%pip install pillow
+$ pip install pillow
 ```
 I am using 8.3.1 version.